Yanshui Beehive Fireworks Festival will go ahead, despite recent earthquake

 What starts with splutters of sparks soon erupts into a roar of flaming projectiles that hurtle directly into the crowd, or screech overhead.

-Welcome to the Yanshui Beehive Fireworks Festival, an annual religious tradition held on the 14th and 15th day of Lunar New Year (February 21 and 22 in 2016) in Tainan City, Taiwan.
+Welcome to the Yanshui Beehive Fireworks Festival, an annual religious tradition held on the 14th and 15th day of Lunar New Year in Tainan City, Taiwan.

 Rockets killed plague, saved a village